Swirling around filaments: are large-scale structure vortices spinning up dark halos?

+Can a model based on a vorticity field in qualitative agreement with what was found in the simulation explain why it should lead the observed evolution of spin alignment with mass?

-We qualitatively illustrate with a simple toy model the mass transition for the spin-filament alignment.
+Let us qualitatively illustrate with a simple toy model this mass transition for the spin-filament alignment.
 In this toy problem, we consider an isolated infinite filament aligned along $\mathbf{e_{\rm z}}$.
 We define the corresponding idealized vorticity field as with ${\rm C}$ a constant, $R$ the radius of the caustic and $\epsilon$ a small number.
 The vorticity thus defined is largest along the caustic, point reflection symmetric and tends rapidly to $0$ outside the caustic.
 Should $\epsilon$ tend to $0$, vorticity would become singular on the edge of the caustic ($r \rightarrow R$).
 The map of the vorticity is displayed in Fig.~\ref{fig:spin} (top left panel).

-By application of the Helmoltz-Hodge theorem, we find that the velocity field consistent with that vorticity (i.e. such that $ {\mathbf \Omega} =\nabla\times\mathbf{v}$) obeys
+By application of the Helmoltz-Hodge theorem, we find that the curl component of the velocity field consistent with that vorticity (i.e. such that $ {\mathbf \Omega} =\nabla\times\mathbf{v}$) obeys

-We now consider a spherical halo of radius $r_{{\rm h}}$ embedded in one of the four quadrant of the caustic, centred on $C_{{\rm h}} (x_{\rm h},y_{\rm h}$) with $x_{\rm h}^{2}+y_{\rm h}^{2}\le R$.
-From equation~\ref{eq:vel-vort} we can simply compute its angular momentum ${\cal J}(r_{\rm h},x_{\rm h},y_{\rm h})$, and look at the variation of ${\cal J}$ as a function of its position at fixed radius, or as a function of its radius at fixed position.
-Fig.~\ref{fig:spin} (bottom panel) shows the magnitude of the angular momentum along the $z$-axis for a halo centred on $C_{{\rm h}}$(0.5 R/$\sqrt{2}$,0.5 R/$\sqrt{2}$) as a function of the radius.
+We assume here that the shear part of the curl free component of the velocity flow is smaller on scales comparable to the halo.
+We now consider a spherical halo of radius $r_{{\rm h}}$ embedded in one of the four quadrants of the caustic, centred on $C_{{\rm h}} (x_{\rm h},y_{\rm h}$) with $x_{\rm h}^{2}+y_{\rm h}^{2}\le R$.
+From equation (~\ref{eq:vel-vort}) we can simply compute its AM ${\cal J}(r_{\rm h},x_{\rm h},y_{\rm h})$, and look at the variation of ${\cal J}$ as a function of its position at fixed radius, or as a function of its radius at fixed position.
+Fig.~\ref{fig:spin} (bottom panel) shows the magnitude of the AM along the $z$-axis for a halo centred on $C_{{\rm h}}$(0.5 R/$\sqrt{2}$,0.5 R/$\sqrt{2}$) as a function of the radius.
 We observe that the alignment increases until the size of the halo encompasses the whole quadrant.
-At a given radius, the position of the halo which maximises the angular momentum is the one for which the edge of the halo coincides with the edge of the caustic, since the vorticity peaks close to the caustic.
+At a given radius, the position of the halo which maximizes the AM is the one for which the edge of the halo coincides with the edge of the caustic, since the vorticity peaks close to the caustic.